Altinn/altinn-studio-docs/content/teknologi/altinnstudio/architecture/capabilities/runtime/integration/eventcapabilties.md

 Based on filters on the db query you could get a endles amount of feeds containg events with specific criteria.

 #### Partion key

-If we gonna usa Cosmos DB we need to decide if we gonna use one container or multiple one and which partition key to use

 Currently the limitations on Cosmos DB is that one logical partion can [maximum be 20GB](https://docs.microsoft.com/en-us/azure/cosmos-db/concepts-limits).

-If we assume events in average on 350 Bytes (the example ones are around 300).
-This would hold 57.000.000 events inside a logical partion.
-If we assume 5 events on average on each instance that would be around 11.000.000 instances.
-Looking at the biggest applications in the current platform this would indicating that using a partion key bases on {org}/{app} is not possible.
+If we assume events in average on 350 Bytes (the example aboves are around 300 Bytes).
+This would hold approx 57.000.000 events inside a logical partion.
+If we assume 5 events on average on each instance that would be around 11.000.000 instances per partion key.
+Looking at the biggest digital services in the current platform this would indicating that using a partion key bases on {org}/{app} is not possible because many of them have many more elements.

 Suggestions is to use the subject as partion key.
+57.000.000 on a given subject should be more than enough.
+And when that limit is reached the limitations probably has increased.
+(it was in may 2020 raised from 10GB to 20GB)

 #### Event sequensing

+The way we do sequencing could affect the correctnes of the event feed.

+##### Order by Cosmos DB Timestamp
 When a document is stored to Cosmos DB it has a _ts property created.
 This contains information about when it was last changed.

 This is stored as a epoch time.
 (Seconds since January 1.
 1970)

-##### Order by Cosmos DB Timestamp

 If we decide to order the feed based on TS we will not know inside a second which event that comes first.